UPPMAX/HPC-python/docs/day3/pandas.rst

 Input/Output and Making DataFrames from Scratch
 -----------------------------------------------

 Most of the time, Series and DataFrames will be loaded from files, not made from scratch.
-The following table lists I/O functions for a few of the most common data formats.
-Input and output functions are sometimes called readers and writers, respectively.
+The following table lists I/O functions for a few of the most common data formats; `the full table with links to the documentation pages for each function can be found here. <https://pandas.pydata.org/pandas-docs/stable/user_guide/io.html>`__ Input and output functions are sometimes called readers and writers, respectively.
 The ``read_csv()`` is by far the most commonly used since it can read any text file with a specified delimiter (comma, tab, or otherwise).

 ======  ============================================  ===================================================  =================================
 Typ1e    Data Description                              Reader                                               Writer